pmndrs/zustand/docs/integrations/persisting-store-data.md

 const bears = useStore(useBearStore, (state) => state.categorias)
 ```

-Credits: [This reply to an issue](https://github.com/pmndrs/zustand/issues/938#issuecomment-1481801942) which points to [this blog post](https://dev.to/abdulsamad/how-to-use-zustands-persist-middleware-in-nextjs-4lb5).
-Kudos to them!
+Credits: [This reply to an issue](https://github.com/pmndrs/zustand/issues/938#issuecomment-1481801942), which points to [this blog post](https://dev.to/abdulsamad/how-to-use-zustands-persist-middleware-in-nextjs-4lb5).

 ## FAQ